Ankylosing spondylitis

 Overview

-Ankylosing spondylitis, also known as axial spondyloarthritis, is an inflammatory disease that, over time, can cause some of the bones in the spine, called vertebrae, to fuse.
-This fusing makes the spine less flexible and can result in a hunched posture.
-If ribs are affected, it can be difficult to breathe deeply.
+Ankylosing spondylitis, also called axial spondyloarthritis, is a type of inflammatory disease that mainly affects the spine.
+Over time, the inflammation can cause some of the bones in the spine, called vertebrae, to fuse together.
+This fusing makes the spine less flexible and can lead to a hunched posture.
+If the joints in the chest are affected, it may become harder to take deep breaths.

 Axial spondyloarthritis has two types.
 When the condition is found on X-ray, it is called ankylosing spondylitis, also known as axial spondyloarthritis.
-When the condition can't be seen on X-ray but is found based on symptoms, blood tests and other imaging tests, it is called nonradiographic axial spondyloarthritis.
+When the condition cannot be seen on X-ray but is found based on symptoms, blood tests and other imaging tests, such as an MRI, it is called nonradiographic axial spondyloarthritis.

-Symptoms typically begin in early adulthood.
-Inflammation also can occur in other parts of the body — most commonly, the eyes.
+Symptoms often begin in early adulthood.
+The condition also can cause inflammation in other parts of the body.
+This happens most often in the eyes, called uveitis.

-There is no cure for ankylosing spondylitis, but treatments can lessen symptoms and possibly slow progression of the disease.
+There is no cure for ankylosing spondylitis, but treatments can lessen symptoms, manage pain and possibly slow down the progression of the disease.

 Symptoms

-Early symptoms of ankylosing spondylitis might include back pain and stiffness in the lower back and hips, especially in the morning and after periods of inactivity.
+Early symptoms of ankylosing spondylitis might include back pain and stiffness, especially in the lower back and hips.
+These symptoms may be worse in the morning or after periods of inactivity.
 Neck pain and fatigue also are common.
-Over time, symptoms might worsen, improve or stop at irregular intervals.
+Other symptoms include vision changes or eye pain, skin rashes and stomach pain.

 When to see a doctor

-Seek medical attention if you have low back or buttock pain that came on slowly, is worse in the morning or awakens you from your sleep in the second half of the night — particularly if this pain improves with exercise and worsens with rest.
-See an eye specialist immediately if you develop a painful red eye, severe light sensitivity or blurred vision.
+See a healthcare professional if you have low back or buttock pain that comes on slowly.
+Also see a healthcare professional if the pain feels worse in the morning or awakens you from your sleep at night, especially if this pain improves with exercise and worsens with rest.
+You also should seek care from an eye specialist right away if you develop a red, painful eye, light sensitivity or blurry vision since these can be signs of inflammation in the eye.

 Causes

-Ankylosing spondylitis has no known specific cause, though genetic factors seem to be involved.
-In particular, people who have a gene called HLA-B27 are at a greatly increased risk of developing ankylosing spondylitis.
-However, only some people with the gene develop the condition.
+The exact cause of ankylosing spondylitis isn't known, but genetic factors seem to be involved.
+People who have a gene called HLA-B27 are at a greatly increased risk of developing ankylosing spondylitis.
+However, only some people with the gene develop the condition and not everyone with ankylosing spondylitis has this gene.

 Risk factors